z-lab/paroquant/kernels/README.md

-# Fast Givens Transform
+#  Scaled Pairwise Rotation

-This repository provides a fast Givens transform implementation for PyTorch, leveraging custom CUDA kernels for improved performance.
+This repository provides a scaled pairwise rotation implementation for PyTorch, leveraging custom CUDA kernels for improved performance.

 ## Installation

-To install the package, navigate to the root directory of this repository and run:
+To install the package, navigate to the root directory of this directory and run:

 ```bash
 pip install .